Area code 246: Mobile operators

-Following liberalisation of the telecommunications industry in Barbados, various central office codes were implemented for local mobile carriers.
+Following reforms of the telecommunications industry in Barbados, various central office codes were implemented for local mobile carriers.
 The following central offices were outlined in 2004 by the Minister of Energy and Public Utilities.
 In most cases Barbados numbers beginning with the following central office codes do not permit incoming collect calls.
 This list was updated to include allocations for Ozone Wireless from 2014.